 Not necessarily.
-SIM-only plans are generally cheaper than fixed contract plans (the cheapest mobile plan is the $0 Flex Plan from Circles.Life, which gives you 1GB of data for literally $0/month), but that doesn’t necessarily make them better.
+SIM-only plans are generally cheaper than fixed contract plans, but that doesn't necessarily make them better.

-But which plan is “better” depends very much on your needs – how much data do you consume on a monthly basis?
+Which plan is 'better' depends very much on your needs – how much data do you consume on a monthly basis?
 Do you travel overseas often?
-How many minutes of talktime or SMSes do you use each billing cycle?
+How many minutes of talk time or SMSes do you use each billing cycle?
 Are you looking for a new smartphone as well?
 Do you prefer face-to-face service or virtual assistance?
 In some cases, the more expensive plan could actually be the better one for you.

 With all these questions to consider, how do you know what is the best mobile plan for you?
 And, how do you even begin to compare?

 Here are some of the pros and cons of both SIM-only and fixed contract mobile plans so that you can make a better informed decision.

 SIM-only plans: For maximum flexibility with a minimum price tag

 Mobile phone plans are generally split into two categories: SIM-only plans, or contract data plans.

 Pros of SIM-only plans

 - Not tied down to a contract